Bonanzaville: Open Air Pioneer Village Museum in Fargo, North Dakota

 Learn more about visiting Fargo / Moorhead.

-The museum typically opens in May (limited hours) and closes after the summer season (full hours) at the end of September (limited hours).
-For information on operating hours and admission fees, as well as upcoming events at Bonanzaville, see:
+The open air pioneer village museum typically opens in May (limited hours) and closes after the summer season (full hours) at the end of September (limited hours).
+For information on operating hours and admission fees for this living history farm museum, as well as upcoming events at Bonanzaville, see:

 Bonanzaville